timmyoder/covid_tracker/README.md

 *  Covid ActNow
 	*  [Covid ActNow](href=https://covidactnow.org/)
 	*  This is where the r value and testing positivity data are pulled from.
 Data is pulled from their api daily.
+	*  * 	**13/09/2021 UDPATE**  - Some counties \*cough King County cough* are having trouble getting their positivity rates calculated.
+I'm pretty sure this is the counties fault and not CovidActNow.
+When it happens, the county's page reports that the rate hasn't been calculated recently.